thomasdunlap/CarND-LaneLines-P1/writeup.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report
+* Put extra comments into code to make it easier to understand

 [//]: # (Image References)